beaverbuilder/documentation/docs/bb-theme/customizer-settings/header.md

 ### Nav centered + inline logo

-In this layout the header logo is centered and the menu items straddle the logo text or image, as shown in the following screenshot.
+In this layout, the header logo is centered and the menu items straddle the logo text or image, as shown in the following screenshot.

 ![](/img/customizer-settings-the-header-tab-5fa5769c.png)